How do I get in touch with SCEMS during an emergency?

 I'm not that sick or don't want to go to the hospital, what can I do?

 Requesting SCEMS does not automatically mean you will be transported to a hospital.
-In some cases, an evaluation from an EMT can put your mind at ease and help you to determine your illness/injury is not emergency enough to require immediate transport.
+In some cases, an evaluation from an EMT can put your mind at ease and help you to determine that your illness/injury is not serious enough to require immediate transport.
 Additionally, you can seek evaluation from Skidmore Health Services if you do not wish to go to a hospital.
 When in doubt, it is always safer to call and have an EMT provide you with the best options for your situation.

 Is SCEMS confidential?

 Yes!
-SCEMS EMTs are bound by the strictest possible confidentiality policies, as well as state and federal privacy laws.
+SCEMS EMTs are bound by the strictest possible confidentiality policies as well as state and federal privacy laws.

 I know members of SCEMS and I'm afraid I'll be embarrassed if they come during an